504ensicsLabs/DAMM/README.md

 ```
 This can give a nice overview of the objects associated with a process.

 Even more powerful, diff and filtering can be used in conjunction.
 I have a memory sample from before a tdl3 infection and one after.
 Searching for the string 'tdl' in the before db results in ~600 hits.
 In the after infection db, there are ~730 hits.
 (Note that ntdll.dll contain the string tdl.)
 Using diff and filtering in conjunction as below results in only ~180 hits - a significant reduction.
+Note that for string and pid filtering, DAMM defaults to exact matching.
+Using the --filtertype partial option changes the fileterming to partial matching.
 ```
 python damm.py -p all --diff before_tdl3.db --db after_tdl3.db --filter string:tdl --filtertype partial > string_tdl_diff.txt
 ```